gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AIPService/Connect-AipService.md

 - A user account from your tenant that has been granted administrative rights to Azure Information Protection by using the [Add-AipServiceRoleBasedAdministrator](./Add-AipServiceRoleBasedAdministrator.md) cmdlet.
 - An Azure AD admin role of Azure Information Protection administrator, Compliance administrator, or Compliance data administrator.

+> [!TIP]
-Tip: If you are not prompted for your credentials, and you see an error message such as **Cannot use this feature without credentials**, verify that Internet Explorer is configured to use Windows integrated authentication.
-If this setting is not enabled, enable it, restart Internet Explorer, and then retry authentication to the Information Protection service.
+> If you are not prompted for your credentials, and you see an error message such as **Cannot use this feature without credentials**, verify that Internet Explorer is configured to use Windows integrated authentication.
+>
+> If this setting is not enabled, enable it, restart Internet Explorer, and then retry authentication to the Information Protection service.
+>
 ## EXAMPLES

 ### Example 1: Connect to Azure Information Protection and be prompted for your user name and other credentials